SilasD12/Active-Directory-Homelab/docs/user-management.md

 #### The goal:
-To simulate usual user scenarios in AD, like password resets, unlocking accounts, forcing password changes, adding users and removing users, disablling accounts, and moving users.
+To simulate usual user scenarios in AD, like password resets, unlocking accounts, forcing password changes, adding users and removing users, disabling accounts, and moving users.

 #### What I configured: